 A siloed approach can ultimately hurt your marketing efforts, which is why it’s best to combine demand generation and lead generation for a better marketing strategy.

 There is no one-size-fits-all in marketing.
-You need to look at what makes your audience and your business unique to develop a demand generation campaign that makes sense for your sales process.
+You need to look at what makes your audience and your business unique to develop a demand generation campaign that makes sense for your sales development process.

 Like any data-driven marketing program, a demand generation funnel requires a solid foundation with quality data.